mheerspink75/Git_Repos/README.md

 ###User Stories:

-**1.** As a student studying web development I want a solution that will give me access to course materials from both web and mobile browsers so that I can study more efficiently.  *-"Daniel"*
+**1.** "As a student studying web development I want a solution that will give me access to course materials from both web and mobile browsers so that I can study more efficiently."  *- Daniel*

-**2.** As a professional web developer I have to stay orgainized and be prepared.
-I want a centralized solution that will give me access to all of my cloud backups and documentation from both web and mobile browser. *-"Laura"*
+**2.** "As a professional web developer I have to stay organized and be prepared.
+I want a centralized solution that will give me access to all of my cloud backups and documentation from both web and mobile browser." *- Laura*

-**3.** As a remote worker I need access to all of my online tools and conferencing apps from both web and mobile browser. *-"Quincy"*
+**3.** "As a remote worker I need access to all of my online tools and conferencing apps from both web and mobile browser." *- Quincy*

 ###Wireframes:

 **1.** First, I created a basic layout of the web and mobile interface design on Google sites.
-*The Google Sites Refernece Page can be found [here](https://sites.google.com/view/reference-page/projects).*
+*The Google Sites Referenece Page can be found [here](https://sites.google.com/view/reference-page/projects).*

 ![Screenshot v0](/images/Screenshot_v0.png)

 ###Development Phase:

-**2.**  GitHub Repository, *["Git_Repos"](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)*, recreates the basic design and functionality of the *[Google Sites reference pages](https://sites.google.com/view/reference-page/home)*.  *["Git_Repos"](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)* HTML5 and CSS3 is written with Microsoft Visiual Studio Code.
-I foucsed here on the simplicity of the user interface design to accomodate mobile screens and serve as a centralized point for linking pages and launching apps.
-The mobile view of the version 1 design can be found here hosted on  *[Google Sites Mobile Links reference page](https://sites.google.com/view/reference-page/mobile-links)*  The rengineered copy can be found here *[Mobile Link v1, hosted on GitHub.](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)*
+**2.**  GitHub Repository, *["Git_Repos"](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)*, recreates the basic design and functionality of the *[Google Sites reference pages](https://sites.google.com/view/reference-page/home)*.  *["Git_Repos"](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)* HTML5 and CSS3 is written with Microsoft Visual Studio Code.
+I focued here on the simplicity of the user interface design to accommodate mobile screens and serve as a centralized point for linking pages and launching apps.
+The mobile view of the version 1 design can be found here hosted on  *[Google Sites Mobile Links reference page](https://sites.google.com/view/reference-page/mobile-links)*  The reengineered copy can be found here.*[Mobile Link v1, hosted on GitHub.](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)*

 ![Screenshot v1](/images/Screenshot_v1.png)

 **3.** I then reworked the interface design to include more content pages, navigation menus, CSS grid and Google Custom Search optimized for web development search criteria.
-I am in the process of including user input forms to add functionality.
-The GitHub Repository *["mheerspink75.github.io"](https://github.com/mheerspink75/mheerspink75.github.io)* is now hosting the updated version *[Moblie Link v2](https://mheerspink75.github.io/index.html).
+I am in the process of including user input forms to add functionality to the [About Page](https://mheerspink75.github.io/Pages/About.html).
+The GitHub Repository *["mheerspink75.github.io"](https://github.com/mheerspink75/mheerspink75.github.io)* is now hosting the updated version *[Mobile Link v2](https://mheerspink75.github.io/index.html).

 ![Logo v2](/images/Mobile_Link_v2.png)
 ![Screenshot v2](/images/Screenshot_v2.png)